Published By Janet Gershen-Siegel at March 9th, 2018

 Given that the company likely to go public soon, their Board of Directors will be beholden to shareholder demands.
 This is as opposed to the requests of either borrowers or employees.

 Furthermore, the company seems to shunt all small business loans off to OnDeck, anyway.
 It seems the best action for a small business owner to take is to bypass the middleman and go straight to OnDeck.

 And finally, as with every other lending program, read the fine print and do the math.
 Go over the details carefully, and decide whether this option will be good for you and your company.

-In addition, consider alternative financing options that go beyond lending, including building business credit, to best decide how to get the money you need to help your business grow.
-Share this if you agree with our review of Prosper.
+In addition, consider alternative financing options that go beyond lending, including how to build business credit, to best decide how to get the money you need to help your business grow.
+Share this if you agree with our Prosper loan reviews.